Getting to the DFDS Seaways car and passenger ferry boat terminals in Copenhagen and Oslo is easy by bus, taxi, train, metro, or walking.

 The DFDS Oslo ferry boat stops in Copenhagen at the Færgeterminal Søndre Frihavn in Dampfærgevej 30 just to the north of the old town center.

 The easiest public transportation to the Copenhagen ferry terminal is by bus but walking from the nearest train station is also possible.
-DFDS has a special shuttle bus (pre-booking required) while two regular buses also stop directly at the terminal.
+DFDS has a special shuttle bus (pre-booking required) while regular buses also stop directly at the terminal.

 DFDS has a special shuttle bus for ferry passengers only.
 Buy the ticket online or on the boat, as tickets are not sold on the bus.
 The bus stop close to Nørreport Station.